2020/21 Full-time Undergraduate course

 A social work career can lead to employment in a range of diverse settings, such as;

 There is an opportunity to participate in Erasmus+ which offers the exciting opportunity of studying in Germany during your course.
+There are also opportunities to complete a 3-week Summer School in Oslo during the course.

 The Diploma in International Academic Studies (module code SWK302).
 This is a separate and additional award to the degree.
 Students will be provided with opportunities to reflect upon and assimilate their knowledge learned in the earlier parts of the programme through their work with service users in a foreign country.